angie0120/aws-automated-access-review/README.md

 4. calls Amazon Bedrock for AI summary.
 5. sends email via SES.

-#### If you're new to Lambda, read `index.py` from top to bottom, then follow how it imports and calls "helper" modules.
+If you're new to Lambda, read `index.py` from top to bottom, then follow how it imports and calls "**helper**" modules.

 #### Lambda "helper" modules:
 The [`index.py`](https://github.com/ajy0127/aws_automated_access_review/tree/main/src/lambda) file doesn’t do all the work by itself.
 It uses "helper" modules from the [`/modules`](https://github.com/ajy0127/aws_automated_access_review/tree/main/src/lambda/modules) folder.